akinozgen/multiwatch/README.md

 - Added copy to clipboard functionality for link sharing.
 - Added credits section.
 - Exporting now asks for a filename.
+- Added copy url of an existing video button.

 ### TODO
 - [ ] Video queue.
 Will allow to add videos to a queue and play them one after another for each cell.